The Sport Premium Plan

 The government has provided additional funding since 2013 to physical education (PE) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-Since September 2013, schools have been held to account over how they spend their additional, ring-fenced funding.
+Since this time, schools have been held to account over how they spend their additional, ring-fenced funding.
 Ofsted work to strengthen the coverage of PE and sport within the “Inspectors’ handbook” and give guidance so that both schools and inspectors know how sport and PE will be assessed in future as part of the school’s overall provision.

 Schools are required to include details of their provision of PE and sport on their website, alongside details of their broader curriculum, so that parents can compare sports provision between schools, both within and beyond the school day.